CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 Property tables in `EXT_structural_metadata` evolved from the feature tables in `EXT_feature_metadata`.
 As such, `FCesiumFeatureTable` has been renamed to `FCesiumPropertyTable`, and `FCesiumMetadataProperty` to `FCesiumPropertyTableProperty` for clarity.

-`FCesiumPropertyTableStatus` has been added to indicate whether a property table is valid.
+`ECesiumPropertyTableStatus` has been added to indicate whether a property table is valid.
 Invalid property tables will not have any metadata properties.
-Additionally, a `FCesiumPropertyTableProperty` can now report its `FCesiumPropertyTablePropertyStatus`, indicating when it has experienced an error.
+Additionally, a `FCesiumPropertyTableProperty` can now report its `ECesiumPropertyTablePropertyStatus`, indicating when it has experienced an error.

 Previously, if any properties were invalid, they would be omitted from the property table without explanation.
 Now, any invalid properties will still be represented in the property table, but can be queried for their status.